diegmonti/ReverseCalculator/README.md

 ## Running tests

 Unit tests for both calculator implementations are located under `app/src/test`.
 They can be executed with:
-Running tests also require the Android SDK to be installed.

 ```bash
 ./gradlew test